 - Papa John’s

-- Taco Bell at the Athens Metro Mall opened November 30, 2010 and closed August 2012, though its website is still active.
+- Taco Bell at the Athens Metro Mall opened November 30, 2010 and closed August 2012, though its domain name is still active.
 Like so many other franchises that fail, it needed to charge a lot of money for small portions to be profitable, did not attract local Greeks and disappointed people who tasted the real thing in America.